Ingredients

 Within days the flowers transform into small and thin pea pods that grow longer and longer each day.

-The plants are extremely fruitful, We just can’t keep up with their pace.
+The plants are extremely fruitful, we just can’t keep up with their pace!

 Many pods are left to grow and eventually dry up on the plant.